oils-for-unix/oils.vim/algorithms.md

 do what I call **"coarse parsing"**.

 We also want a Tree-sitter highlighter.
-Tree-sitter has the philosophy of **full parsing**, so I also outline how we can support this style.
+Tree-sitter has the philosophy of **full parsing**, so I outline how we can support this style.

 ---

 But it's important to realize that `coarse != incorrect`!
 Coarse parsing can actually be **more correct** than full parsing.
 Look at the changelog of `tree-sitter-bash` for evidence of that:

 - <https://github.com/tree-sitter/tree-sitter-bash/commits/master/>